melaniebrgr/react-chemdoodleweb/docs/rfc/rfc-rcwc-1.0.0.md

     )
 }
 ```
-The inversion of control for customising styling and appearance provided by a render prop in the Compositional example (1.1) is solved with a hook.
+The inversion of control for customising styling and appearance provided by a render prop in the Compositional example (1.1) is solved with a hook here instead.

 In both examples, users can map or filter over the controls to customise the appearance, group, or limit which ones are presented.
+However the Headless example (1.2) is the more flexible and simplest possible API that accomplishes everything known and most likely to accomplish everything unknown in a declarative fashion.

 #### Abandoned Ideas